Pedro-Beirao/mindcuber-python/README.md

 Pretty nice, right?

 Sorry I couldnt include this "automation" in this repo.
-Im new to github and this is really weird.
+Im new to github and it is really weird.

 Any questions, just open up an *issue*.
 I'll anwser as fast as possible.